MMZK1526/Haskell-Graphs/README.md

   * **Argument 2 `a -> m (Terminate a)`:**
     * A monadic action.
   * **Result:**
-    * A new monadic action formed by iterating the second argument until break;
+    * A new monadic action formed by iterating the second argument until break.
-    * If the function terminates, then it always produces a result wrapped in `Terminate` that represents break (*i.e.* `Left _`).

 ## Union Find
 This file also contains a data type, `UnionFind`, that is vital in Kruskal's Algorithm.